 Make sure you check the zoo’s website for pricing, terms, conditions and seasonal operating hours.

-Baboon Reserve Meet the only troop of Gelada baboons in the U.S roaming through a recreation of the Ethiopian highlands.
+Meet one of only two troops of Gelada baboons in the U.S roaming through a recreation of the Ethiopian highlands.
 You can also meet Nubian ibex and rock hyrax.

-Children’s Zoo Meet a number of animals in the newly renovated Children’s Zoo.
-Kids get the opportunity to feed goats, sheep and alpaca a handful of grain.
+Meet a number of animals in the newly renovated Children’s Zoo.
+Kids get the opportunity to meet goats, sheep and alpaca.

-Sea Lion Pool This habitat sits in the middle of the park.
-Sea lions have lived at the zoo since 1899 when they were one of the first residents at the zoo.
+This habitat sits in the middle of the park.
+Sea lions have lived at the Bronx zoo since 1899 when they were one of the first residents at the zoo.